Eight Mistakes That Can Upend Your Retirement

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.

-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC , a registered broker/dealer and investment advisor.
+Atlantic Financial Services Financial Professionals are registered representatives of CUNA Brokerage Services, Inc. Representatives are registered, securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, which is not an affiliate of the credit union.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.
+CUNA Brokerage Services, Inc. is a registered broker/dealer in all fifty States of the United States of America.

 1 - theweek.com/articles/818267/good-bad-401k-rollovers [1/17/18]Back to Financial Sense